What Are Terpenes?

-Studies have also shown that, given the presence of both cannabinoids and terpenes, those who use marijuana products may experience an increase in blood flow, enhanced cortical activity, and rejection of respiratory pathogens like MRSA.
+Studies have indicated that, given the presence of both cannabinoids and terpenes, those who use marijuana products may experience an increase in blood flow, enhanced cortical activity, and rejection of respiratory pathogens like MRSA.
 In a September 2011 report, Ethan Russo went a step further and stated that the chemical interaction could be seen to address severe pain, inflammation, diagnosed depression, anxiety disorders, drug addiction, epilepsy, carcinogenic cells, fungal and bacterial infections.
 (2) Again, further studies and research need to be conducted on the matter.

 Terpenes and THC

-The most important finding seemed to be that terpenes serve as inhibitors to THC’s intoxicating effects, thereby inducing the cathartic effects often observed.
+The most important finding appears to be that terpenes may serve as inhibitors to THC’s intoxicating effects, thereby inducing the cathartic effects often observed.

 Terpenes and CBD and Hemp Oil

-CBD Hemp Oil has gained a major amount of popularity over the past couple years because it lacks the psychoactive properties associated with THC.
+CBD Hemp Oil has gained a major amount of popularity over the past couple of years because it lacks the psychoactive properties associated with THC.
 Naturally abundant in terpenes, CBD hemp oil is a natural botanical concentrate high in cannabidiol.
-Often infused with beneficial ingredients such as omega-3 fatty acids, vitamins, chlorophyll, and amino acids, CBD hemp oil has been reported to help with discomfort and related stressors due to its calming effects.
+Often infused with potentially beneficial ingredients such as omega-3 fatty acids, vitamins, chlorophyll, and amino acids, CBD hemp oil has been reported to help with discomfort and related stressors due to its calming effects.
 However, our products are not intended to treat or diagnose any medical conditions.